-- oil spray (from Misto sprayer) if needed, if you have a good non-stick skillet, no spray is needed
+- oil spray I like to use my Olive Oil Mister if needed, if you have a good non-stick skillet, no spray is needed

 - 2 t. salt